 Hyper Awareness: Alice, Oki, Sasori and Dinoponera have their own ways of feeling the environment around them and instantly countering any threats.

-I Just Want to Have Friends: Alice has been lonely and shunned by people, Oki doesn't seem completely ok with being alone and hated, and Dinoponera, who also grew alone, would like to meet someone she can symphatize with (she's too picky, though).
+I Just Want to Have Friends: Alice has been lonely and shunned by people, Oki doesn't seem completely ok with being alone and hated, and Dinoponera, who also grew alone, would like to meet someone she can symphatize with (she's too deranged and picky, though).